 Attending medical school can be expensive and some offer financial assistance to help students meet their obligations.
 Before applying for medical school, find out if they offer any scholarships or if financial assistance programs are available.

-Saba University has been approved by the US Department of Education to participate in the ‘William D. Ford Federal Direct Unsubsidized Stafford’ and the ‘Grad PLUS Loan’ programs.
+Saba University School of Medicine has been approved by the US Department of Education to participate in the ‘William D. Ford Federal Direct Unsubsidized Stafford’ and the ‘Grad PLUS Loan’ programs.
 The school has also received approval from the Canadian Ministry of Education for federal and provincial loans.
 Saba students also have the option to apply for private loans.What’s the curriculum like?

 Although most schools in the Caribbean cover similar materials, there can be differences in the structure of the curriculum.
 Therefore, while preparing for medical school, you should select the one that matches your priorities and style of learning.